PDF version of this page

 Most people with money problems believe that not having enough money is their primary problem, and are unable to pinpoint their specific difficulties.
-Upon further analysis, many adults with ADHD have one or more of the following specific difficulties:
+Upon further analysis, many adults with ADHD have one or more of the following specific issues:

-To avoid misplacing or losing financial papers, have a special spot in the house where all financial papers can be stored.
-This can be a file cabinet, desk drawer, special box, large plastic envelope, or a large basket.
-This central location should be near where the mail is opened, and may also house a calculator, stamps, envelopes, and anything else needed for paying bills.
+For documents related to money management, use file folders or envelopes to organize them and store them in a file cabinet, desk drawer, special box, large plastic envelope, or a large basket.
+This central location should be near where you open the mail.
+You can also include a calculator, stamps, envelopes, and anything else needed for paying bills.

 Files with Dividers.
-Dividers with file names such as home-related, grocery, gifts, utilities, bank statements, personal, car and fuel, hobbies, and insurances can be placed in the container.
+Dividers with file names such as home-related, grocery, gifts, utilities, bank statements, personal, car and fuel, hobbies, and insurance can be placed in the container.
 These file names should reflect your lifestyle and should be kept simple.
 Some people find it helpful to color code or label files that are needed at tax time.
 A sophisticated filing system is not necessary at first―at the very least gather the money papers in one spot.
 Over time, this organization will become routine.
-Consult the What We Know sheet entitled, "A Guide to Organizing the Home and Office," for more organizational tips.
+Consult Getting *(and Staying!)
+Organized for more organizational tips.